Assignment Markets with Budget Constraints: An Iterative Auction

 \section{An Iterative Auction}

 Our auction is based on the well-known auction by \citet{demange1986multi} (denoted as DGS auction from now on), which implements the Hungarian algorithm.
-Contrary to \citet{aggarwal}, where the underlying assumption is that bidders report their valuations and budgets to the auctioneer, in our auction, they only have to report their demand sets at certain prices, similar to other ascending auctions \citep{mishra2007ascending}.
-We will provide conditions when reporting demand sets truthfully is incentive-compatible.
+We will provide conditions when it is ex-post incentive-compatible to report the demand set truthfully.
 Thus, we provide a natural generalization of the DGS auction to markets where bidders have binding budget constraints.
-The simple ascending nature of our auction also naturally motivates an ex-post optimality condition for the returned allocation.
+The simple ascending nature of our auction also naturally motivates an optimality condition for the returned allocation.
 Without loss of generality, we will assume $r_j = 0$ in this section.

-In the auction process, we may need to ``forbid'' some bidder to demand a certain item.
+In the auction process, it may happen that we need to ``forbid'' some bidder to demand a certain item.
 We model this by introducing subsets $R_1, \dots, R_n \subseteq \mcal{S}$ of goods for every bidder and define the \emph{restricted demand set} to be

-Note that our definition of the restricted demand set coincides with the definition of demand sets by \citet{laan2016ascending}.
 The set consists of all affordable items that generate the highest utility among all items in $R_i$.
 We introduce the well-known notions of over- and underdemanded sets \citep{demange1986multi,mishra2006oudemand}, adjusted to our notion of restricted demand sets.

 \begin{definition} Let a price vector $p$ and sets $R_1,\dots,R_n \subseteq \mcal{S}$ with $R_i \neq \emptyset \,\ \forall i$ be given.
 A set $T \subseteq \mcal{S}$ is \begin{itemize} \item \emph{overdemanded}, if $0 \not\in T$ and $|\{ i \in \mcal{B} \,:\, D_i(p,R_i) \subseteq T\}| > |T|$, and \item \emph{underdemanded}, if $p(j) > 0$ for all $j \in T$ and $|\{i \in \mcal{B} \,:\, D_i(p,R_i) \cap T \neq \emptyset\}| < |T|$. \end{itemize} $T$ is \emph{minimally over-/underdemanded}, if it does not contain a proper over-/underdemanded subset. \end{definition} Finally, we define the strict budget set of bidder $i$ by $B_i(p) = \{j \in \mcal{S}\,:\, p(j) < b^i\}$.
 It consists of all items with prices strictly less than the bidder's budget.